Woodbury, Orange County, New York

 Woodbury is a town and village in Orange County, New York, United States.
 The town population was 12,197 at the 2020 census.
 The village was incorporated in 2006 and comprises all of the town that is not part of the village of Harriman.
 The region was once called Woodbury Clove.
-It is part of the Kiryas Joel-Poughkeepsie-Newburgh, NY Metropolitan Statistical Area as well as the larger New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel-Poughkeepsie-Newburgh metropolitan area as well as the larger New York metropolitan area.
 Woodbury is in the southeastern part of Orange County.
 The town also has four schools, which are part of the Monroe-Woodbury Central school District.

 History

 The region was once called Woodbury Clove ("valley"), and not to be confused with Woodbury, Nassau County, Long Island, New York.

 The town of Woodbury (which comprises the hamlets of Central Valley and Highland Mills) and the area formerly known as the hamlet of Woodbury Falls was officially created on December 19, 1889, by an act of the Orange County Board of Supervisors.
 The first town meeting was held on March 4 the following year, with John A. Patterson presiding as supervisor.
 The second supervisor was James Seaman.
 Even though the land is no longer used for farming, the Seaman family property can still be identified by a sign which reads “Sweet Clover Farm” along Route 32 at the northern end of town.
 This is now the home of Palaia Vineyards.

 This was the second time this town was created; the first was in 1863, when the Board of Supervisors approved the division of Monroe into the three communities of Monroe, Southfields and Highland.
 The Highland portion was what would become Woodbury in 1889.
 Objections to this arose, and two years later the legislature was asked to overrule the board's decision; it did, by recreating the old town of Monroe.
 In 1889 the Board of Supervisors reinstated the original separation, and the town now known as Woodbury was reformed.

 Woodbury had undergone numerous geographic and name changes prior to its incorporation in 1889.
 Until 1764, the area was part of an enlarged Goshen.
 Goshen was then divided into two parts, with Woodbury becoming part of Cornwall.
 During the American Revolution, the area was shown on maps as Woodbury Clove.
 By 1799 Cornwall was also divided, with Woodbury joining present-day Monroe and Tuxedo to become the town of Cheesekook.
 This name was changed to Smithfield (or Southfield) and in 1808 became Monroe (supposedly in honor of newly elected US president James Monroe; however, Thomas Jefferson was president in 1808.
 James Monroe served from 1817 to 1825, and some believe Monroe was named for a local family).